 In this and every issue of Shooter, women will always be accorded the same rights as men.
 As long as it’s in the context of a compelling piece of writing.

-To order a copy, please visit the Subscriptions page.
+To order an annual subscription or a copy of the “Bad Girls” issue, please visit the Subscriptions page.